Housing Legacy Program Background

 Janice Zelazo Housing Legacy Day, May 5, 2017

 The City of Boulder City Council honors long-time Boulder resident Janice Zelazo for her role in creating the Housing Legacy program.
-Ms. Zelazo has worked in partnership with the city’s Division of Housing to create the Housing Legacy program.
+Ms. Zelazo has worked in partnership with the city’s Housing & Human Services Department to create the Housing Legacy Program.
 She is also the first person to commit to donating her home to the program.
-The Mayor and City Council will honored Ms. Zelazo during the May 2, 2017 City Council meeting.
+The Mayor and City Council honored Ms. Zelazo during the May 2, 2017 City Council meeting.
 Council Member, Mary Young and Deputy Director of Housing, Kurt Firnhaber presented Ms. Zelazo with the official declaration honoring her contributions and dedicating May 5, 2017 as Janice Zelazo Housing Legacy Day.

-“Her generous donation will provide more than a great home in a great neighborhood,” said Kurt Firnhaber, deputy director of the Division of Housing.
+“Her generous donation will provide more than a great home in a great neighborhood,” said Kurt Firnhaber, Deputy Director of Housing.
 “Her advocacy will help others to see the significant impact their donated homes can have on the community.”

 Janice moved to Boulder in 1973, purchased her home in 1979 and has watched as home values continue to rise in the community.
 Janice wanted to preserve her home as a permanently affordable property for others to enjoy the charm and character of the Newlands neighborhood.
 Her support does not end there; she will also advocate for the program to various groups around the city.